Daniel-KM/Omeka-S-module-Annotate/README.md

 a video or a zone of an image.
 For this point, the specification manages selectors and it makes a clear distinction between the target (the item or the media, or part of them) and the body (the annotation in the general sense).
-Furthermore, unlike the value or the value annotation of a record, an web annotation is static: it should not be updated or modified.
-For example, if a user comments an extract of a text, he should not be able to modify this first comment, but he should creates a second annotation motivated by an "edition" of it in order to track history.
+Furthermore, unlike the value or the value annotation of a record, a web annotation is static: it should not be updated or modified.
+For example, if a visitor comments an extract of a text, he should not be able to modify this first comment, but he should create a second annotation motivated by "edition" of it in order to track history.
 Nevertheless, the module let people to modify annotation records, because it's more common, but it can be controlled by a third party module.

 The main point is the fact that they are shareable through an open standard.
-On the web, there are multiple sites to rate a restaurant, to add a review on a book, etc. but they are generally not standard so each service keep its own data.
+On the web, there are multiple sites to rate a restaurant, to add a review on a book, etc. but they are generally not standard so each service keeps its own data.
 The web annotations are a way to genericize all annotations on anything in a common way.
 And there are annotations servers than can be used to comment resource managed by another server.
 For example, a common annotation server